Things begin in funny ways, sometimes you head down pathways that you would never expect

-But for Matt, now working at Funfields, working in the “Aqua Shack” in which his job was to supervise kids during the water activity was beginning to dream about becoming a rap artist so instead would rap his favourite albums every shift.
+But for Matt, now working at Funfields, in which his job was to supervise kids on rides was beginning to dream about becoming a rap artist so instead would rap his favourite albums every shift.

-Things became serious when at the end of 2015 he released his debut single and music video (filmed by Melbourne based Film Studio, Dingo Cross Films) on youtube “Waiting For Rain” which was an instant success and to this day is still making the rounds around the internet.
-Following this, in 2016 he released his first mixtape “Begin” on the popular musician platform Bandcamp; which has gained him fans across the globe.
+Things became serious when at the end of 2015 he released his debut single and music video (filmed by Melbourne based Film Studio, Dingo Cross Films) on youtube “Waiting For Rain” Following this, in 2016 he released his first mixtape “Begin”

-Further to his 2016 success Matt Coburn had the opportunity of performing with American Hip Hop artist; Futuristic and fellow Aussie; Seth Sentry at the iconic Melbourne venue “Billboards”.
+Matt Coburn has performed along side American Hip Hop artist; Futuristic and fellow Aussie; Seth Sentry

-Coburn then continued this by lifting the game by announcing a second single at the beginning of 2017 with a second music video.
-“Ferris Bueller” which again was produced and filmed at DCF Studios in Thornbury; which, to this day has over 2k views across all platforms where it is featured.
-This release was followed closely by the announcement of second mixtape “Woodstock”.
+Matt continued announcing a second single at the beginning of 2017 with a second music video.
+“Ferris Bueller” which again was produced and filmed at DCF Studios in Thornbury; This release was followed closely by the announcement of second mixtape “Woodstock”.

-Matt is now embarking on a string of shows both in home state of Victoria and interstate shows in NSW on a line up with other big name Aussie Hip Hop Artists.
+Matt is now embarking on a string of shows both in home state of Victoria and interstate shows.